Good Neighbours Befriending

 the second to help others

 Good Neighbours community befriending service was set up to help people of any age within the community who may have become isolated or lonely because of ill health, disability, life changes or social disadvantage.
 We provide a volunteer to help with some household tasks such as paperwork (bills etc.), dog walking, nutrition or childcare support.

-The volunteers will have a range of skills and Lynda, our well-being coordinator, will be responsible for assessing and matching the right volunteer for each befriending match.
+The volunteers will have a range of skills and Julie, our Participation and Volunteering Co-ordinator, will be responsible for assessing and matching the right volunteer for each befriending match.